shadowrunners/Jinx/README.md

 > A multi-purpose bot built with you as its first priority. <3

 # 🔹 NOTICE
 This project has been discontinued a few months ago.
-This repository was unarchived in order for me to fix ongoing security issues.
-It may be used for something else in the future.
+This repository was archived due to it being no longer supported and is here for archival purposes only.

 # 🔹 About
 Jinx is an open-source Discord Bot coded in JavaScript using [Discord.js](https://discord.js.org).